 What is paramount and should be the yardstick by which we evaluate excellence, is the impact of an individual's work during the period in question - on their scholarly community, on students taught or on community members or patients/clients served, or on society through economic development or life-improving outcomes related to innovation and/or entrepreneurial activity.
-Also important is the professional trajectory of the candidate and evidence that the individual will be able to sustain the required trajectory, as gleaned from the cumulative profile to date.
+Critically important is the professional trajectory of the candidate and evidence that the individual will be able to sustain the required trajectory, as gleaned from the cumulative profile to date.
 Written evaluations from individual faculty members, external reviewers, advisory committees, educational unit administrators and deans are most helpful if they are candid and balanced, judiciously identifying and discussing areas of strength and weakness in the candidate's record.

 This university's approach to faculty tenure and promotion is based on an underlying assumption of enlightened recruitment, appropriate support and mentoring, and a presumption of success.
 It is also based on the expectation of significant achievement appropriate to a flagship, land-grant, research university of high ranking.
 These expectations must be well articulated, communicated, and consistently applied.
 As the Administrative Regulations make clear, time in rank is not an appropriate evaluative measure.
 A faculty member should be considered for promotion or tenure as soon as their educational unit faculty and administrator believe that the individual's record of professional accomplishments across all areas of assigned activity has met or surpassed the appropriate criteria as codified in university regulations and spelled out in the unit's written statements on evidences and/or the position description (but not later than the sixth year for probationary faculty being considered for the granting of tenure).
+Furthermore, we expect that a faculty member's Distribution of Effort (DOE) has been assigned in a manner commensurate with promotion/tenure requirements.